 Melinda recently spoke at the Conference of Charitable Giving 2014 presented by Stanford University and the Silicon Valley Community Foundation on the topic of “Planning and Drafting Considerations when a Charity is a Beneficiary of an Estate Plan.”

-Ms. Barker currently services as the Vice Chair of the Women Attorney’s Network of the firm and was recently appointed to the firm’s Pro Bono Committee.
+Ms. Barker currently serves as the Vice Chair of the Women Attorney’s Network of the firm and was recently appointed to the firm’s Pro Bono Committee.

 State of California, Board of Legal Specialization; Silicon Valley Bar Association; Santa Clara County Bar Association; Board Member, Society of Trusts and Estates Practitioners, Silicon Valley Chapter; Member, Kasner Estate Planning Symposium Planning Committee; and Treasurer, Baker Institute for Children with Hearing Loss.

 From Everson to Zelman.
 The Advent of 'True Private Choice' and the Erosion of the Wall Between Church and State, Santa Clara Law Review